 The Bonds are rated "AA+" by S&P Global Ratings, a division of S&P Global Inc. ("S&P").
-The Outstanding Parity Bonds of the System are rated "AA+" by S&P and "AA" by Fitch, without regard to credit enhancement.
-An explanation of the significance of these ratings may be obtained from the company furnishing the rating.
-The ratings reflect only the views of such organizations and the Authority makes no representation as to the appropriateness of the ratings.
-There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by such rating companies, if in the judgment of such companies, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings may have an adverse effect on the market price of the Bonds.
+The Outstanding Parity Bonds of the System are rated "AA+" by S&P, without regard to credit enhancement.
+An explanation of the significance of this rating may be obtained from the company furnishing the rating.
+The rating reflects only the views of such organization and the Authority makes no representation as to the appropriateness of the rating.
+There is no assurance that such rating will continue for any given period of time or that they will not be revised downward or withdrawn entirely by such rating company, if in the judgment of such company, circumstances so warrant.
+Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.